Master Tax Terminology to Slash Your Taxes

 • Property

-The different types of income taxes are:
+The various categories of income taxes include:

 • Salary